 Professional Relevance

-The problem is relevant to my professional context because I am the president of Financial HEIRs, an educational and consulting company helping guardians inspire heirs toward true prosperity.
+The problem is relevant to my professional context because I am the president of Financial HEIRs International (FHI), an educational and consulting company helping guardians inspire heirs toward true prosperity.

-Implementing the Financial HEIRs curriculum has surprisingly succeeded in my immediate and extended family.
+Implementing the FHI curriculum has surprisingly succeeded in my immediate and extended family.
 The joy in working with guardians and heirs is rewarding, as young people are typically far more willing to change financial habits than adults.
 It has also been ethically satisfying to help inspire them toward generosity, educated spending, investing, and work ethic.

-The OGS doctoral project will also serve as a pilot project for Financial HEIRs.
+The OGS doctoral project will also be a pilot project for FHI.
 The families who “graduate” from the OGS doctoral study will become the inaugural members of an alumna group.
 This inaugural alumna group will be able to network together, as their heirs find a social circle of friends living the same lifestyle as their family.
 Guardians can also network with other adults regarding success stories, trouble-shooting, and encouragement.

 My undergraduate degree is in finance, and I presently have a Series 65 financial license, which legally allows me to hold a presently small job earning sales commissions when referring clients to a financial advisor.
-Rather than competing with other salespeople for the few Americans looking for a financial advisor, the Financial HEIRs model is to cultivate an entire generation into becoming citizens who will likely need a Certified Financial Planner.
-Ultimately, combining my educational background, leading Financial HEIRs, and creating sales opportunities will interweave toward an ethically satisfying approach to providing critical services for families, while ensuring a profitable business model for employees to join.
+Rather than competing with other salespeople for the few Americans looking for a financial advisor, the FHI model is to cultivate an entire generation into becoming citizens who will likely need a Certified Financial Planner.
+Ultimately, combining my educational background, leading FHI, and creating sales opportunities will interweave toward an ethically satisfying approach to providing critical services for families while ensuring a profitable business model for employees to join.

 The math behind compound interest is also favorable to motivating heirs to reach $120,000 in savings by age 25.
 (This goal is surprisingly achievable if heirs are willing to live with their family until age 25 while their brain is still developing.
-Immigrant families may already be utilizing this “international family living” perspective.)
+Immigrant families may already utilize this “international family living” perspective.)
 The $120,000 translates into $3,000,000 in retirement funds by age 70 if invested at 7.5% interest rate from age 25-70.
 This $3,000,000 is sufficient to allow heirs to live off of an average American salary in that future era while also having enough leftover each year to not deplete any assets (i.e., no fear of running out of money).

 FHI plans to offer an alumni network to help graduates connect from different years, parts of the world, etc. Social benefits would be for guardians to connect their heirs into a network of “economic geniuses” who are living a counter-cultural lifestyle together.
 As an “elite social experience and network” for these heirs, the alumni network may be appealing to both guardians and heirs alike.